-- 5.3.2.2 Subject to the results management provisions referenced at Article 7.4: - (a) the failure of a Cricketer in the National Registered Testing Pool to advise the NADO of his/her whereabouts shall be deemed a Filing Failure for purposes of the Rules where the conditions of Article I.3.6 of the International Standard for Testing and Investigations are met; and - (b) the failure of a Cricketer in the National Registered Testing Pool to be available for Testing at his/her declared whereabouts shall be deemed a Missed Test for purposes of the Rules where the conditions of Article I.4.3 of the International Standard for Testing and Investigations are met. - 5.3.2.3 A Cricketer will be notified in writing of his/her inclusion in the National Registered Testing Pool.
+- 5.3.2.3 A Cricketer will be notified in writing of his/her inclusion in the National Registered Testing Pool.
 A Cricketer may be included in the National Registered Testing Pool notwithstanding that he/she is also included in the ICC's National Player Pool or the ICC's International Registered Testing Pool.
-In either case, in order to prevent duplication of filing requirements, the NADO will receive the Cricketer's whereabouts filings and share them with the ICC and with other Anti-Doping Organisations with jurisdiction to test that Cricketer in accordance with Article I.2.3 of the International Standard for Testing and Investigations.
+In either case, in order to prevent duplication of filing requirements, the NADO will receive the Cricketer's whereabouts filings and share them with the ICC and with other Anti-Doping Organisations with jurisdiction to test that Cricketer through ADAMS.
+Whereabouts information shall be maintained in strict confidence at all times; it shall be used exclusively for the purpose of planning, co-ordinating or conducting Doping Control, providing information relevant to analytical results, to support an investigation into a potential antidoping rule violation; or to support proceedings alleging an antidoping rule violation; and shall be destroyed after it is no longer relevant for these purposes in accordance with the International Standard for the Protection of Privacy and Personal Information.
 In such circumstances, the Cricketer will only be required to file whereabouts information with the NADO. - 5.3.2.4 A Cricketer who has been included in the National Registered Testing Pool must continue to comply with the whereabouts requirements of the International Standard for Testing and Investigations unless and until either: - (a) the NADO informs him/her in writing that he/she no longer satisfies the criteria for inclusion in the National Registered Testing Pool; or - (b) the Cricketer retires from his/her sport in accordance with Article 1.6.